Two Friends (2015 film): Critical response

-On French review aggregator AlloCiné, the film holds an average rating of 3.6 out of 5, based on 18 critic's reviews.
+On French review aggregator AlloCiné, the film holds an average rating of 3.6 out of 5, based on 18 critics' reviews.
 Peter Debruge of Variety wrote that the film captures "a sense of genuine emotion many directors never accomplish in their entire careers".
 Jordan Mintzer of The Hollywood Reporter called it "a charming if not entirely convincing feature debut".

 Jonathan Romney at Screen Daily says it was "Elegantly shot, the whole thing nevertheless seems at once thin and over-cooked: Philippe Sarde's lush orchestral score feels excess to requirements, given the intimate, ultimately claustrophobic scale of the drama."

 Mubi writes, "The latest filmmaker in the Garrel dynasty, Philippe’s son Louis picks up the camera for this, his debut feature as writer-director.
 Co-written with his regular collaborator Christophe Honoré, Two Friends is a terrific 21st-century spin on the classic—and yes, French—love-triangle drama."